Osborne tries to sweeten pill for austerity Britain

 CUTTING TOO FAST?

-Critics accuse Osborne of strangling growth by cutting government spending too fast and, in turn, scuppering any hopes of reaping the tax revenues needed to deal with Britain's budget deficit -- which hit a record above 11 percent of GDP shortly before the 2010 election.
+Critics accuse Osborne of strangling growth by cutting government spending too fast and, in turn, scuppering any hopes of reaping the tax revenues needed to swiftly deal with Britain's budget deficit - which hit a record above 11 percent of GDP shortly before the 2010 election.

-"Wednesday's Autumn Statement on the economy is a chance for ...
-Osborne to recognise things haven't worked out as he promised and try a different approach," Ed Balls, economy spokesman for the Labour Party, said on Monday.
+"Wednesday's Autumn Statement on the economy is a chance for Chancellor (of the Exchequer) George Osborne to recognise things haven't worked out as he promised and try a different approach," Ed Balls, economy spokesman for the opposition Labour Party, said on Monday.

 "He should take the opportunity to do so, because the country will not forgive him if he puts political pride first and ploughs on recklessly with a failing plan."